 - 1. That, in light of Duke's position that it will not proceed with construction absent legislation allowing recovery of CWIP financing costs outside a general rate case, and the fact that no such legislation is now pending before the General Assembly, it is not appropriate to approve Duke's application at this time.
-Instead, the approval granted by this Order should be limited to Duke's decision to incur only those nuclear project development costs that must be incurred to maintain the status quo with respect to the Lee Station, including Duke's COL application at the NRC. - 2.
-That nuclear project developments costs shall be subject to a not-to-exceed cap of the North Carolina allocable portion of \$120 million. - 3.
+Instead, the approval granted by this Order is limited to Duke's decision to incur only those nuclear project development costs that must be incurred to maintain the status quo with respect to the Lee Station, including Duke's COL application at the NRC. - 2.
+That nuclear project developments costs incurred on or after January 1, 2011, shall be subject to a not-to-exceed cap of the North Carolina allocable portion of \$120 million. - 3.
 That the approval of a not-to-exceed cap of \$120 million is not approval to spend up to the North Carolina allocable portion of that amount.
-No specific activities or costs are being approved, and all activities and expenditures will be subject to later determinations as to their prudence and reasonableness. - 4.
-That Duke is required to file every six months, beginning August 1, 2011, until further order of the Commission, a report detailing its activities and expenditures in pursuit of project development for the Lee Station during the six-month period ending one month before the due date for the report (e.g., the report due August 1, 2011, would cover January 1, 2011, through June 30, 2011). - 5.
-That these reports shall be used for informational purposes only and cannot be used as support for an argument that the Commission has made any determination with respect to the reasonableness or prudence of the activities and expenditures reported therein. - 6.
-That Duke is on notice that the Commission's limited approval in this proceeding of Duke's decision to incur project development cost cannot be interpreted as making it probable at this time that the recovery of any specific actual costs will be allowed and that Duke is required to file an application with the Commission prior to the use of a regulatory asset account with respect to any abandoned project development costs.
+No specific activities or costs are being approved, and all activities and expenditures will be subject to later determinations as to their prudence and reasonableness.

+- 4. That Duke shall file a report on September 1, 2011, detailing its activities and expenditures in pursuit of project development for the Lee Station from January 1, 2011, through June 30, 2011; and that Duke shall file further reports every six months, beginning February 1, 2012, until further order of the Commission, detailing its activities and expenditures in pursuit of project development for the Lee Station during the six-month period ending one month before the due date for the report (e.g., the report due February 1, 2012, would cover the period from July 1, 2011, through December 31, 2011). - 5.
+That the reports ordered herein shall be used for informational purposes only and cannot be used as support for an argument that the Commission has made any determination with respect to the reasonableness or prudence of the activities and expenditures reported therein. - 6.
+That Duke is on notice that the Commission's limited approval in this proceeding of Duke's decision to incur project development costs cannot be interpreted as making it probable at this time that the recovery of any specific actual costs will be allowed and that Duke is required to file an application with the Commission prior to the use of a regulatory asset account with respect to any abandoned project development costs.

-ISSUED BY ORDER OF THE CO DMMISSION.
+ISSUED BY ORDER OF THE COMMISSION.

-This the day of , 2011.
+This the 5th day of August, 2011.

 NORTH CAROLINA UTILITIES COMMISSION

+Hail L. Mount

 Gail L. Mount, Deputy Clerk

+kh080511.01